How-To & Frequently Asked Questions

 What if a Curiosity Passport letterbox goes missing?

 Alexis has committed to replacing every letterbox once.
-If the replacement letterbox goes missing, she will find a new landmark to highlight & place a letterbox there instead.
-The original (then, missing one) will be designated in the Eco-Wall of Curiosities & a new art box will be added to the collection.
+If the replacement letterbox goes missing, that letterbox will be retired.
+The location will still be included in the Eco-Wall of Curiosities.

 What if I meet another letterboxer while I am letterboxing?